Muzaffar Shah II of Perak: Dutch interference

 Before the Dutch defeated the Portuguese in Malacca in 1641, the Dutch came to Aceh to get permission from Sultan Iskandar Thani to buy tin in Perak.
 Sultan Iskandar Thani agreed to permit the Dutch.
-After that, the Dutch went to see Sultan Muzaffar Shah II to tell him about the news that the permission to buy tin in the state of Perak had been granted by Sultan Iskandar Thani.
-Sultan Muzaffar Shah II also then permitted the Dutch company to do business and buy tin in Perak.
-The Dutch had built houses where they did business near the banks of the Perak river.
+After that, the Dutch went to see Sultan Muzaffar Shah II to tell him that the permission to buy tin in the state of Perak had been granted by Sultan Iskandar Thani.
+Sultan Muzaffar Shah II then also permitted the Dutch company to do business and buy tin in Perak.
+The Dutch had built houses where they did business near the banks of the Perak River.

-Since then, the business of the Dutch in Perak went well until 1641.
+Dutch business in Perak went well until 1641.
 In 1641, Sultan Iskandar Thani died and his widow, Putri Sri Alam, who was the daughter of Sultan Iskandar Muda, was appointed as the Sultana of Aceh with the title Sultana Tajul Alam Safiatuddin Shah to replace her husband.
-But the glory days of the Aceh Sultanate declined and gradually weakened.
-Since then, the power and colonies of Aceh in the Malay Peninsula began to gradually weaken and were released one by one until the only state that remained under the control of Aceh for many years was Perak.
+The Aceh Sultanate declined and gradually weakened.
+Since then, the power and colonies of Aceh in the Malay Peninsula began to gradually weaken and were released one by one until for many years only Perak remained under Acehnese control.

-In mid-1641, a Dutch merchant named Jan Dircxen Puijit came to Perak with many merchandises to trade.
+In mid-1641, a Dutch merchant named Jan Dircxen Puijit came to Perak with much merchandise to trade.
 Jan Dircxen Puijit went in to meet with Sultan Muzaffar Shah II and presented a letter and gift from the Dutch Governor (Johan van Twist) who was in Malacca.
 In the letter from the Dutch Governor, there was a proposal to the Sultan of Perak regarding stopping merchants from other nations from coming to buy tin in Perak.
 In addition, the Dutch Governor also suggested that Perak sell tin products only to the Netherlands.
 Sultan Muzaffar Shah II welcomed and returned the gift brought by Jan Dircxen Puijit with a sword and a dagger and awarded him the title Seri Johan Pahlawan.
 Moreover, Sultan Muzaffar Shah II also gave houses to the Dutch to replace their houses that were worn out where the Dutch traded.
 Sultan Muzaffar Shah II also stated that he felt very honored to buy merchandise from the Netherlands on the condition that each purchase was authorized by credit.